MateuszNowocin/Automatic-Tests-Portfolio/README.md

 **Automatic Tests Portfolio**

 This repository was created as a means of showcasing my knowledge and skills in test automation.
+It contains a group of projects focused on various types of testing, across different platforms/web apps.

 Currently, there are two projects stored here:
 - SeleniumUsingjava - **In Progress**